 and commenting out this line in the /etc/mail/spamassassin/v310.pre file:

 Edit the config file /etc/mail/spamassassin/90-sql.cf and add the

 cat >> 90-sql.cf << __EOF__ # txrep txrep_factory Mail::SpamAssassin::SQLBasedAddrList user_awl_dsn DBI:mysql:spamassassin:localhost user_awl_sql_username spamassassin user_awl_sql_password SApassword user_awl_sql_table txrep # bayesean bayes_store_module Mail::SpamAssassin::BayesStore::MySQL bayes_sql_dsn DBI:mysql:spamassassin:localhost bayes_sql_username spamassassin bayes_sql_password SApassword __EOF__

-You will find that, once your bayesian system has been properly trained, it will be very effective to the point that a great deal of confidence can be assigned to it, so you may want to increase its spam score, which is 3.5 for spam probability from 99 to 100% and 0.2 for spam probability from 99.9 to 100% (to above scores are added each other).
+You will find that, once your bayesian system has been properly trained, it will be very effective to the point that a great deal of confidence can be assigned to it, so you may want to increase its spam score, which is 3.5 for spam probability from 99 to 100% and 0.2 for spam probability from 99.9 to 100% (the above scores are added each other).
 For example you can put this in your

 score BAYES_99 4.5 score BAYES_999 0.5